 A beautiful piece of art is a decoration every home needs.
 But framed artwork can be pricey.
 Instead of shelling out money for a print or painting, consider framing a gorgeous piece of fabric on a canvas panel instead.
 Not only will the fabric add color, pattern, and texture to a room, but there also are many types of fabric that can suit various design styles and tastes.
 You can frame a vintage piece of fabric that has been passed down in your family or simply a pattern that caught your eye at the fabric store.
 This project is quick and easy.
-Besides making artwork for yourself, framed fabric also can be a great customized gift.
+Besides making artwork for yourself, the framed fabric also can be a great customized gift.

 Equipment / Tools